Automation Testing Guide: How and Why to Automate Manual Testing

 2-Test Automation 101

 According to seasoned automation professionals, it is not only impossible but also impractical to automate everything.
 Automation is a valuable investment that should be only applied to where it’s needed the most.
-But when and where does automated testing make the most sense?
+But where does automated testing make the most sense?
 These are the most common and in-demand ways to use automation testing:

 • Functional testing.
 This type of testing is pretty self-explanatory: automated functional testing aims to make sure that all functional elements of the application are working as intended and that the application fulfills its business goals.

 • Regression testing.
-Regression testing, which is performed to check the state of the application after any update to the source code, is one of the most common testing types to be automated because it’s also the most repetitive and monotonous type of testing.
+Regression testing, which is performed to check the state of the application after any update to the source code, is one of the most common testing types to be automated because it’s also perhaps the most repetitive and monotonous type of testing.

 • Performance testing.
 Users have come to expect spotless performance from a software product even in challenging environments, and that’s exactly what performance testing deals with — it tests the operation, speed, and responsiveness of the app by simulating various real-life conditions.